melezhik/advent/2022/SparrowCI_pipelines_cascades_of_fun.md

 followup_job: .sparrow/publish.yaml
 ```

-...
-And, it's time to share some gifts:
+And, here we are, ready to share some gifts:

 ```bash